AES Corp. (AES) Stock Is Emerging from the Clouds

-UBS lowered the price target for the AES Corp.
-(NYSE:AES) stock from “a Buy” to “a Neutral”.
-The rating was released on October 06, 2023, according to finviz.
-The research report from BofA Securities has downgraded the stock from Buy to Neutral, with a price target set at $23.
-In their research brief published April 26, 2022, Credit Suisse analysts initiated the AES Corp. stock to Neutral with a price target of $25.
+Mizuho raised the price target for the AES Corp.
+(NYSE:AES) stock to “a Buy”.
+The rating was released on April 18, 2024, according to finviz.
+We previously noted in another research note published on October 06, 2023 by UBS that downgraded the stock from a Buy to a Neutral with a price target of $13 for AES stock.
+The research report from Barclays has initiated the stock to Overweight, with a price target set at $25.
+The stock was downgraded by BofA Securities, who disclosed in a research note on June 22, 2023, from Buy to Neutral and set the price objective to $23.

 The latest trade, Performances and Moving Averages give us the following Picture

-The firm’s stock price fluctuated -13.01% within the last five trades and 6.00% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 20.90% in the last 6 months and -11.07% was subtracted to its value over the previous 3 months.
-AES stock is trading at a margin of -6.78%, -3.37% and -8.57% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The firm’s stock price fluctuated 7.67% within the last five trades and 5.48% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 23.86% in the last 6 months and 1.90% was added to its value over the previous 3 months.
+AES stock is trading at a margin of -0.64%, 4.18% and -0.89% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 3 Tiny Stocks Primed to Explode